 Interview with WestRock

-Ahead of the upcoming Sustainability in Packaging Asia conference, we caught up with Quentin Yan, Sr. Manager/Director, Consumer Packaging Strategic Marketing of WestRock.
-He gave us a sneak peek of what we can expect from his presentation on day two, taking place during our 'Sustainability Through Whole Supply Chain' session.
+Last year we caught up with Quentin Yan, Sr. Manager/Director, Consumer Packaging Strategic Marketing of WestRock.
+He gave us a sneak peek of what we can expect from his presentation, taking place during our 'Sustainability Through Whole Supply Chain' session.

 Current Industry Focus: